yatesco/ionide.github.io/_posts/2015-08-04-GettingStarted.md

 If you're interested in how Ionide functions within Atom, checkout the [Atom Getting Started Documentation](https://atom.io/docs)

 NOTE - [Ionide-Yeoman](https://atom.io/packages/ionide-yeoman), the F# Project Scaffolding Tool, requires having [*generator-fsharp*](https://www.npmjs.com/package/generator-fsharp) installed on your system - please follow instructions on the *generator-fsharp* page to install it.

+## VS Code

+Ionide plugins for VS Code can be installed using new [VS Code extension gallery](https://marketplace.visualstudio.com/#VSCode) - [Ionide-fsharp](https://marketplace.visualstudio.com/items/Ionide.Ionide-fsharp) is one of the featured extensions there, and there are also individual plugins for [Paket](https://marketplace.visualstudio.com/items/Ionide.Ionide-Paket) and [FAKE](https://marketplace.visualstudio.com/items/Ionide.Ionide-FAKE).

+If you're interested in how Ionide functions within VS Code, checkout the [VS Code Getting Started Documentation](https://code.visualstudio.com/Docs)